triton-inference-server/hugectr_backend/README.md

 ```
 ### Building HugeCTR from Scratch

-Since the Hugectr backend building is based on Hugectr installation, the first step is to compile hugectr, generate a shared library(libhugectr_inference.so), and install it in the specified folder correctly.
+Since the HugeCTR backend building is based on HugeCTR installation, the first step is to compile HugeCTR, generate a shared library(libhugectr_inference.so), and install it in the specified folder correctly.
 The default path of all the HugeCTR libraries and header files are installed in /usr/local/hugectr folder.
 Before building HugeCTR from scratch, you should download the HugeCTR repository and the third-party modules that it relies on by running the following commands: